Logs & Planners

 Track Timing

 Record exactly when accidents happen.
-You'll quickly see if there's a pattern - after meals, during play, first thing in the morning.
+You'll quickly see patterns — after meals, during play, first thing in the morning.

 Note Circumstances